onflow/flow-js-testing/docs/api.md

 Resolves name alias to a Flow address (`0x` prefixed) under the following conditions:

-- If account with specific name has not been previously accessed framework will first create a new one and then store it under provided alias.
+- If an account with a specific name has not been previously accessed, the framework will create a new one and then store it under the provided alias.
 - Next time when you call this method, it will grab exactly the same account.
-This allows you to create several accounts first and then use them throughout your code, without worrying that accounts match or trying to store/handle specific addresses.
+This allows you to create several accounts up-front and then use them throughout your code, without worrying that accounts match or trying to store and manage specific addresses.

 #### Arguments